Steemhunt/nomadtask-tutorial/terms.md

 ## Privacy

-We use your information as described in the Reviewhunt{' '} [Data Policy](https://review.hunt.town/policy) .
+We use your information as described in the Reviewhunt [Data Policy](https://review.hunt.town/policy) .
 If you object to your information being transferred or used in this way then you must not use our services.
 For the avoidance of doubt, your name and personal details shall be used for identity purposes in the normal course of conducting business in this online marketplace.
 This may include on invoices and purchase orders including but not limited to between transacting parties, including those automatically generated on awarding, accepting and payment.

 ## Indemnity